rahulbagad/DataMining/README.md

 # DataMining
-Data Mining Algorithms implementation using python.
+Data Mining Algorithms implementation written in python and C++.